-OntoGUM vs. OntoNotes The last rows in each half of Table 2 give overall results for the systems on each benchmark. e2e+SpanBERT encounters a substantial degradation of 15 points (19%) on OntoGUM, likely due to lower test set lexical and stylistic overlap, including novel mention pairs.
-We note that its average score of 64.6 is somewhat optimistic, especially given that the system receives access to gold speaker information wherever available (including in fc, cn and it, some of the better scoring genres), which is usually unrealistic. dcoref, assumed to be more stable across genres, also sees losses on OntoGUM of over 18 points (30%).
+able (including in fiction, conversation and interview, some of the better scoring genres), which is usually unrealistic. dcoref, assumed to be more stable across genres, also sees losses on OntoGUM of over 18 points (30%).
 We believe at least part of the degradation may be due to mention detection, which is trained on different domains for both systems (see the last three columns in the table).
 These results suggest that input data from CoreNLP degrades substantially on OntoGUM, or that some types of coreferent expressions in OntoGUM are linguistically distinct from those in OntoNotes, or both, making OntoGUM a challenging benchmark for systems developed using OntoNotes.

 Comparing genres Both systems degrade more on specific genres.
-For example, while vl (with gold speaker information) fares well for both systems, neither does well on tx, and even the SOTA system falls well below (or around) 60s for the nw, wh and tx genres.
-This might be surprising for vl, which contains transcripts of spontaneous unedited speech from YouTube Creative Commons vlogs quite unlike OntoNotes data; conversely the result is less expected for carefully edited texts which are somewhat similar to data in OntoNotes: OntoNotes contains roughly 30% newswire text, and it is not immediately clear that GUM's nw section, which comes from recent Wikinews articles, differs much in genre.
-Examples (1)-(2) illustrate incorrectly predicted coreference chains from both sources and the type of language they contain.
+For example, while vlog (with gold speaker information) fares well for both systems, neither does well on textbook, and even the SOTA system falls well below (or around) 60s for the news, whow and textbook genres.
+This might be surprising for vlog, which contains transcripts of spontaneous unedited speech from YouTube Creative Commons vlogs quite unlike OntoNotes data; conversely the result is less expected for carefully edited texts which are somewhat similar to data in OntoNotes: OntoNotes contains roughly 30% newswire text, and it is not immediately clear that GUM's news section, which comes from recent Wikinews articles, differs much in genre.
+Examples (14)-(15) illustrate incorrectly predicted coreference chains from both sources and the type of language they contain.

+(14) I've been here just crushing ultrasounds ...

+I've been like crushing these all day today

+...
+I got sick when I was on Croatia for

+vacation.
+I have no idea what it says, but I

+think they re cough drops. (example from

+a radiologist's vlog, incorrect: ultrasounds

+$\neq$ cough drops)

-- I've been here just crushing ultrasounds ...
-I've been like crushing these all day today ...
-I got sick when I was on Croatia for vacation.
-I have no idea what it says, but I think they 're cough drops. (example from a radiologist's vlog, incorrect: ultrasounds ≠ cough drops) - (2) The report has prompted calls for all edible salt to be iodised ...
-Tasmania was excluded from the study where a voluntary iodine for-tification program using iodised salt in bread, is ongoing (newswire example, incorrect span and coref: [the study where a voluntary...])
+(15) The report has prompted calls for all edible salt to be iodised ...
+Tasmania was excluded from the study - where a voluntary iodine fortification program using iodised salt in bread, is ongoing (newswire example, incorrect span and coref: [the study - where a voluntary...])